"THE GREEN HORNET"

 All of the "Sigsaly" equipment was returned to the USA after the war and destroyed.
 It took until 1976 before information on "Sigsaly" was declassified by the American government.

 Here is an interesting excerpt from "General Kenney Reports" by George C. Kenney, 1949.

 "On the 9th of November, 1943, a direct telephone line between Brisbane and Washington was inaugurated.
 General Barney Giles, Arnold's Chief of Staff, talked with me for a few minutes and mentioned that my son, Bill, who had recently graduated from Officers Candidate School and been given commission as Second Lieutenant in the Air Corps, was on his way to the Pacific.
 I told him not to send Bill to me as it would not be fair to either of us.
 I said to send him to the Thirteenth Air Force and let him work for General Miff Harmon.
 Barney said he would fix the orders up and then he put Alice Kenney, my wife, on the line.
 The connection was not too good, and I had trouble understanding her excited soprano voice, but we both got quite a kick out of the conversation.
 Arnold had very thoughtfully brought her in for the occasion, warning her that the very existence of the newly opened line was a deep military secret.
 She told me afterward that she was so impressed she didn't dare mention it even in her diary."

 YouTube Video - Encryption - Sigsaly

-I'd like to thank Bill Bentson for his assistance with this home page.
+I'd like to thank Bill Bentson and Todd Johnson for their assistance with this home page.

 Secret Communications of World War II"